Complaints Against Real Estate Brokers at The North Carolina Real Estate Commission (NCREC)

 If the matter is called for hearing, a Notice of Hearing will be sent to you, which is the first time you will receive a formal explanation of the violations allegedly committed.
 The Notice will set a date for your hearing.
 At the administrative hearing, you will appear before the Commission members for a proceeding conducted like a civil trial in Court, with certain important differences as set forth in the North Carolina Administrative Procedures Act.
 You will have the right to testify in your defense and call witnesses on your behalf.
 However, you will first have to sit through the prosecution's evidence and their witnesses, at which time you may cross-examine these witnesses to ensure that the whole story is revealed to the Commission.

 This entire process is daunting, because it's unfamiliar to most people and your livelihood is often at stake.
 Note, once an investigation is opened, there is no limit to the scope of the Commission's investigation and investigators often inquire into the status of your trust account records, especially if there are any allegations of misrepresentation or mishandling of funds.
 This is why hiring the right attorney is important.
-Both Pam Vesper and Adam Stallings have been in-house counsel for the NCREC, so they can assist with your defense at the hearing.
+We can assist with your defense during the settlement process through to resolution.

 Should you find that a complaint is filed against you, the sooner you involve an attorney familiar with the Commission's process, the better.
 We can help you resolve the case quickly and if need be, vigorously defend your license should the matter go to hearing before the nine members of the Commission.